xiaopv/xiaopv.github.io/_teaching/2020-spring-mat151.md

 ## Homework Assignments

+ * 1/23/20
+   * WebAssign homework.
+   * Complete Task 2.4 before Tuesday's class.
+Let me know if you would like to present.

  * 1/21/20
    * Print the goal sheet if you have not already done so.
    * Check WebAssign for homework assignment.
 This homework assignment reminds you the concept of a slope.